CCom20/web-design-challenge/README.md

 **Navigation**
 A simple navigation with a dropdown and is mobile friendly.
 It is nested in the `<head>` tag, since the body uses the `.container` functionality.
 The container adds padding left and right of the body, and I wanted the navigation to fully across the page rather than having padding to its left/right.
 There is dropdown (`plots`) that contains a link to each visualization.

+**Note** It does seem like sometimes you have to clear your cache for the dropdown to work.
+I updated it code and compared it to Bootstrap's documentation.
+This could be a server rendering issue, or it could be that I am missing something.
+However, it does work after waiting a minute and refreshing the page with `ctrl f5`.

 **Landing Page**
 The landing page provides a brief overview of the project, and four visualizations all with a brief description and linking to their corresponding page.
 For these, I used Bootstrap's `card` functionality, which provides a clean and distinguished layout.